-I’m obsessed with simple garlands.
+I'm obsessed with simple garlands.
 Ever since I started throwing parties when I had kids, garlands were the quickest way to make a room feel festive without much effort.
 And one of my favorite materials for garlands is yarn.
-It’s super inexpensive, totally versatile and can make a big impact without a lot of work.
+It's super inexpensive, totally versatile and can make a big impact without a lot of work.
 Which is perfect for me since I self-identify as lazy.
 This simple knotted yarn garland is awesome for the winter months especially with the addition of some eucalyptus.
 You should totally make this.
-This post includes affiliate links.
-I only share the things I love and think you will too.
-If you use one of my links, and purchase something, I make a small commission.
-So thank you!

 I have a big open wall in my dining room that I won't hang pictures on.
 It's my go-to place for garlands when we have any kind of party or need a celebratory decoration.
 Most of the time I add multiple strings on the wall (like I did here with my fabric fringe garlands), but for simplicity's sake, I wanted to just show you one of these yarn garlands so you could get a good feel for it.